almahmudbd/mtim.github.io/ruqyah/evileye.md

 3. That it is not from the Sunnah to refuse ruqyah, quoting the hadeeth of the 70,000.
 4. That the cure in ruqyah is from Allah, not from the raaqi - no matter who they are.

-> 'A'ishah reported that Allah's Messenger may the peace and blessings of Allah be upon him) commanded the use of incantation for curing the influence of an evil eye.
+> 'A'ishah reported that Allah's Messenger may the peace and blessings of Allah be upon him) commanded the use of ruqyah for curing the influence of an evil eye.

 From the benefits of this hadeeth: